joelabreurojas/ProVAI/README.md

 - [x] Establish professional project structure, tooling, and CI/CD foundation.

 **Milestone 2: The Core Engine (Completed)**

 - [x] Implement secure, headless User Authentication.
 - [x] Integrate local LLM and Embedding models.
 - [x] Build the Document Ingestion and core RAG services.
 - [x] Implement the **Chat** and **Message** service for conversation persistence.

 **Milestone 3: The Minimum Viable Interface (In Progress)**

-- [ ] Build the Streamlit UI for user interaction, login, and document upload.
+- [ ] Build the UI for user interaction, login, and document upload.
 - [ ] Implement "Teacher" and "Student" role-based access control.
 - [ ] Deploy the complete MVP to a public platform.